You can take valaciclovir tablets either with or without food.

 How to take valaciclovir

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about valaciclovir and a full list of the side-effects which you may experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about valaciclovir, and it will also provide you with a full list of the side-effects which you could experience from taking it.

-- Your dose will depend upon the type of your infection, so take the tablets exactly as your doctor tells you to.
+- Your dose will depend upon the type of infection you have, so take the tablets exactly as your doctor tells you to.
 Typically, doses range from 500 mg to 2 g, taken 1-4 times daily.
-Your doctor or pharmacist will tell you what dose is right for you, and this information will be printed on the label of the pack to remind you.
+Your doctor or pharmacist will tell you what dose is right for you, and this information will also be printed on the label of the pack to remind you about what the doctor said to you.

-- Space your doses out evenly during the day.
-You can take valaciclovir tablets before or after food.
+- Space out your doses evenly during the day.
+Swallow the tablets with a drink of water.
+You can take valaciclovir tablets either with or without food.

-- Even if you feel your infection has cleared up, keep taking this medicine until the course is finished.
-A short course of treatment commonly lasts up to seven days.
-It will be for longer than this if you are taking valaciclovir to prevent further episodes.
+- Even if you feel your infection has cleared up, keep taking valaciclovir until the course is finished (unless your doctor tells you to stop sooner).
+A short course of treatment commonly lasts for up to 10 days.
+You will be prescribed a longer course than this if you are taking it to prevent further episodes of infection, or following an organ transplantation.

-- If you forget to take a dose, take one as soon as you remember.
+- If you forget to take a dose, take it as soon as you remember and then continue as before.
 Try to take the correct number of doses each day, but do not take two doses at the same time to make up for a missed dose.

 Getting the most from your treatment